 This could also lead to something few orienteering clubs do these days: encourage collegiate participation.
 The popularity of mountain biking among American universities has steadily increased over the past 10-years, especially with the inclusion of Mountain Biking for the first time in the Summer Olympic Games in Atlanta, Georgia in 1996.
 More and more mountain biking athletes are looking for better ways to train for national, international, and Olympic events to include the excellent and unique benefits MTBO provides.
 Elite European mountain biking athletes have used MTBO as a training tool for straight MTB races considering the mental challenge, sprinting varying distances between controls, and start/stop/start/stop muscle confusion that MTB Orienteering organically creates.

 The final thing Orienteering USA would need to do is establish a National MTBO Championship.
-Even if this started out as a small regional event, the potential for a MTBO championship could be the shot-in-the-arm the sport of Mountain Bike Orienteering needs to make a foothold in the United States.
-If local clubs and promoters had a main event their participants could strive for, and the governance and guidance in place to base their events on, a MTBO championship event could be the ultimate tool for not only capturing the attention of the American orienteering community (not to mention the American mountain biking community), it could also give the United States the credibility it needs to convince the IOF that it is ready to host a international MTBO event like the WMOC.
+Even if this started out as a small regional event, the potential for an MTBO championship could be the shot-in-the-arm the sport of Mountain Bike Orienteering needs to make a foothold in the United States.
+If local clubs and promoters had the main event their participants could strive for, and the governance and guidance in place to base their events on, an MTBO championship event could be the ultimate tool for not only capturing the attention of the American orienteering community (not to mention the American mountain biking community), it could also give the United States the credibility it needs to convince the IOF that it is ready to host an international MTBO event like the WMOC.

 It would be wonderful to have the WOC hosted by the United States in 2018.
-However, it would be completion of MTBO America’s primary mission if the US could host the WMOC right along side it.
-Considering both the national and international media attention a mega event like a joint WOC/WMOC event could generate, it would not only establish an new American presence within the sport of MTBO, but it would truly make Orienteering USA a member of the World orienteering community.
+However, it would be the completion of MTBO America’s primary mission if the US could host the WMOC right alongside it.
+Considering both the national and international media attention a mega event like a joint WOC/WMOC event could generate, it would not only establish a new American presence within the sport of MTBO, but it would truly make Orienteering USA a member of the World orienteering community.